gofynd/fdk-client-kotlin/documentation/platform/PAYMENT.md

-This api fetches all the available PGs for merchant and its offline payment mode details.
+Retrieve all the available Paymet Gateways for merchant and its offline payment mode details.

 *Returned Response:*